Code-Institute-Submissions/nissan-skyline-r34-gt-r/README.md

 ### Forking the GitHub Repository

-By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...
+By forking the GitHub Repository, we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...

-1. Log in to GitHub and locate the GitHub Repository
+1. Log in to GitHub and locate the GitHub Repository.

-2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
+2. At the top of the Repository (not top of the page), just above the "Settings" button on the menu, locate the "Fork" button.

 3. You should now have a copy of the original repository in your GitHub account.